Gender differences in suicide: Preventive strategies

 In the United States, both the Department of Health and Human Services and the American Foundation for Suicide Prevention address different methods of reducing suicide, but do not recognize the separate needs of males and females.
 In 2002, the English Department of Health launched a suicide prevention campaign that was aimed at high-risk groups including young men, prisoners, and those with mental health disorders.
 The Campaign Against Living Miserably is a charity in the UK that attempts to highlight this issue for public discussion.
 Some studies have found that because young females are at a higher risk of attempting suicide, policies tailored towards this demographic are most effective at reducing overall rates.
 Researchers have also recommended more aggressive and long-term treatments and follow up for males that show indications of suicidal thoughts.
 Shifting cultural attitudes about gender roles and norms, and especially ideas about masculinity, may also contribute to closing the gender gap.
+In 2015, the online resource HeadsUpGuys was launched at the University of British Columbia in Canada with the aim of reducing male deaths by suicide.